About

 Chairman & CEO

-Mr. Buffett has traveled to over 150 countries and authored fifteen books on conservation, wildlife, and the human condition, including two New York Times bestsellers, 40 Chances: Finding Hope in a Hungry World and Our 50-State Border Crisis: How the Mexican Border Fuels the Drug Epidemic Across America.
-He is the executive producer of three award-winning documentary films: Virunga, an Academy Award-nominated film about Africa’s oldest national park; Path of the Panther, an Emmy-winning documentary about efforts to protect the endangered Florida panther; and The River and The Wall; a film documenting how construction of physical barriers impacts life in the Texas-Mexico border region.
+Mr. Buffett has traveled to 156 countries and authored books on conservation, wildlife, and the human condition, including two New York Times bestsellers, 40 Chances: Finding Hope in a Hungry World and Our 50-State Border Crisis: How the Mexican Border Fuels the Drug Epidemic Across America.
+He is the executive producer of four award-winning documentary films: Porcelain War, an Academy Award-nominated film about Ukraine; Virunga, an Academy Award-nominated film about natural resource exploitation in Africa; Emmy Award winner Path of the Panther, documenting efforts to protect Florida’s endangered mountain lions; and The River and The Wall, a film examining how construction of physical barriers impacts people, wildlife, and habitats in the Texas-Mexico border region.
+In 2025, he received the Peterson Literary Fund’s Journey for Truth Award for his efforts to bring attention to the ongoing war in Ukraine through his photography, writings, public advocacy, and philanthropic support.

 View Howard’s writing and photography work.